Bonanzaville: Open Air Pioneer Village Museum in Fargo, North Dakota

 Linda’s Road Trip Tips

 If you find the idea of Bonanza farms intriguing, you can visit one just 50 miles away from Fargo — the Bagg Bonanza Farm in Mooreton, ND.
-It’s right off I-29.
+This farming museum is right off I-29.

 There’s also lots to do in the Fargo area.
 I enjoyed the Historical & Cultural Society of Clay County – Hjemkomst Center with its feature full-scale ship modeled after the Gokstad burial ship.
 And while it’s a model, the ship has sailed to Norway and back, so it’s no stranger to water.